Redemptoris nostri cruciatus

 Redemptoris nostri cruciatus (The passion of our Redeemer) is an encyclical of Pope Pius XII dated 15 April 1949 focusing on the situation in Palestine immediately following the cessation of fighting in the 1948 Arab–Israeli War.
 It was published shortly after the signing of armistice agreements between Arabs and Jews that brought the war to an end.

 The Pope mentioned the numerous refugees who lived in exile and even in concentration camps, and asks for more systematic efforts to allow those people a life in peace.
 The encyclical, however, makes no mention of Israel.

 The Pope’s main concern was for the holy places in the region.
-He claimed that holy places now faced difficulties and uncertainty, and repeated his call for the internationalization of Jerusalem:
+He stated that the holy places now faced difficulties and uncertainty, and repeated his call for the internationalization of Jerusalem: